 Drawing on illustrative methods and examples, Building Revolutions explains how the principles of a circular economy can be applied to the built environment where resources are kept in use and their value retained.
-The book describes how buildings and materials can be reused or salvaged to extend their life and proposes ways new business models can be applied to reduce capital and lifecycle costs, providing a positive architectural legacy for future generations.

 1. Introduction: Circular Thinking 2.
 What is a Circular Economy?
 3. Why a Circular Economy?
 4. Starting at the End 5.
 Circular Economy Principles for Buildings 6.
 Build to Last?
 7. Building in Layers 8.
 Designing out Waste 9.
 Designing for Adaptability 10.
 Design for Disassembly and Reuse 11.
 Selecting Materials and Products 12.
 Turning Waste into a Resource 13.
 Circular Business Models 14.
 Conclusion: Virtuous Circles